kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ###### What specific metrics should inform a rollback?

-An increase in kubelet start failures with
-`the expected machine state is different from the real one`, or nodes going `NotReady` after reboot under the `Static` memory manager policy.
+A node under the `Static` memory manager policy that stays `NotReady` after a reboot with the tolerance enabled: kubelet still failing to start with `the expected machine state is different from the real one` (a drift beyond the bound, or a node where the size could not be derived and the tolerance is silently off) or with `the memory assignment does not fit the machine state` (a real capacity loss).
+The feature can only remove start failures, not add new ones, so the signal is a node that does not come back rather than a new error.
+`kubelet_memory_manager_memory_drift_bytes` approaching
+`kubelet_memory_manager_drift_tolerance_bytes` on a node is the early warning.
+Admission and running pods are not affected: after a tolerated start the re-baselined state is what a fresh start on that machine would produce.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?